 Charged by the National Science and Technology Council’s Research Security Subcommittee, NIH and NSF have been leading a multi-agency effort to create common disclosure forms, which include Current and Pending/Other Support.
 This webinar will cover the context in which NIH and NSF have made updates to their Current and Pending/Other Support formats, as well as go through specific changes made to each agency’s forms.

-View Recorded Webinar: Current and Pending/Other Support (requires MIT authentication)
+View recorded webinar: Current and Pending/Other Support (requires MIT authentication)

 -